ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa4/index.md

 ```

 (We could specify more methods, but for the purposes of this assignment,
-these four will be sufficient.)
+these six will be sufficient.)

 Your task is to create two classes that implement the interface above.
 One
 should be called `WholeNumber` and represent whole integers (including